simonescaccia/Gymnasium-Taxi-Agent/README.md

 #### 2.2.1 Neural Network Architecture

+On the first try, we would like to use a neural network to approximate the Q-values already computed by the q-table.
+So, we use the same input and output of the q-table, but we use a neural network to approximate the Q-values.
+The neural network has the following architecture (taxi_DQN.py):

 - Target function f: (s, a) -> Q(s, a)
+- Input layer: 10 neurons, using the ReLU activation function.
+- Hidden layer: one layer with 10 neurons, using the ReLU activation function.
+- Output layer: one neuron, using the linear activation function.

+But computing the training, with 10000 epochs, we can see that the loss function is stuck at a value of 0.00265, and the agent doesn't learn anything.
+So, we change our approach by using a neural network to approximate the Q-values directly.
+Our approach will use the following architecture (taxi_DQN2.py):

+- Target function f: (s, a) -> Q(s, a)
 - Input layer: 64 neurons, using the ReLU activation function.
 - Hidden layer: one layer with 64 neurons, using the ReLU activation function.
 - Output layer: one neuron, using the linear activation function.

+Also in this case there are some problems like computing the training, which requires a lot of time doing the predictions for each action, and the reward convergence, which is not stable.
+So, we change our approach by using a neural network to approximate the Q-values directly, but we use a neural network with the output layer that contains one neuron per action (taxi_DQN3.py):

+- Target function f: s -> Q(s, a)^|A|
+- Input layer: 64 neurons, using the ReLU activation function.
+- Hidden layer: one layer with 64 neurons, using the ReLU activation function.
+- Output layer: 6 neurons, using the linear activation function.

 #### 2.2.2 hyperparameters